Bulk viscosity from neutron decays to dark baryons in neutron star matter: Results

 \subsection{Urca bulk viscosity in $npe\chi$ matter with frozen dark baryons}

-We will see in a later section that if $g_{\phi}$ is chosen such that the neutron decay anomaly is resolved, then the beta equilibration rate $\gamma_2$ is much slower than the other scales in the problem, and can safely be taken to zero, and therefore the dark baryon content $x_{\chi}$ is (essentially) frozen during a density perturbation.
+We will see in a later section that if $g_{\phi}$ is chosen so that the neutron dark decay has a 1\% branching ratio, then the beta equilibration rate $\gamma_2$ is much slower than the other scales in the problem, and can safely be taken to zero, and therefore the dark baryon content $x_{\chi}$ is (essentially) frozen during a density perturbation.
 In this situation, the bulk viscosity $\zeta$ becomes exactly the partial bulk viscosity $\zeta_1$, as can be seen by setting $\lambda_2=0$ in Eq.~\ref{eq:full_bv_formula}.
-Therefore, if the $\chi$ content is frozen, then the bulk viscosity of $npe\chi$ matter is the same as the bulk viscosity of $npe$ matter, except to the extent that the $\chi$ changes the EoS (and therefore the susceptibilities, for example).
+Therefore, if the $\chi$ content is frozen, then the bulk viscosity of $npe\chi$ matter is the same as the bulk viscosity of $npe$ matter, except to the extent that the $\chi$ changes the EoS and its susceptibilities.
 Thus, we will begin this section by studying how the presence of the $\chi$ particles in the EoS modifies the Urca bulk viscosity.

-In Fig.~\ref{fig:bulk_viscosity_l2zero}, we plot the bulk viscosity $\zeta = \zeta_1$ with frozen dark baryons in $npe\chi$ matter subjected to a 1 kHz (linear) frequency oscillation.
+In Fig.~\ref{fig:bulk_viscosity_l2zero}, we plot the bulk viscosity $\zeta = \zeta_1$ with frozen dark baryons in $npe\chi$ matter subjected to a density oscillation with a linear frequency of 1 kHz.
 The result without dark matter is plotted in black.
-This result is consistent with previous calculations in the literature \cite{Harris:2024evy,Alford:2019qtm,Alford:2023gxq}, which show one resonant peak, with maximum value somewhere in the vicinity of $10^{28} \text{g/(cm s)}$, with the peak occurring at a temperature around 3-5 MeV.
+This result is consistent with previous calculations in the literature \cite{Harris:2024evy,Alford:2019qtm,Alford:2023gxq}, which show one resonant peak, with maximum value somewhere in the vicinity of $10^{28} \text{ g/(cm s)}$, with the peak occurring at a temperature around 3-5 MeV.
 The peak location (temperature) at fixed density and oscillation frequency occurs where $\gamma(T)=\omega$ \cite{Harris:2024evy,Alford:2019qtm}.
 The peak height is set by the susceptibilities of the EoS, which in the case of the Urca process in $npe$ matter, can be written in terms of the symmetry energy \cite{Alford:2010gw,Harris:2025ncu,Yang:2023ogo,Yang:2025yoo}.